microsoft/qsharp/katas/content/complex_arithmetic/complex_modulus/index.md

 </details>

-> Q# function `AbsComplex` from `Microsoft.Quantum.Math` namespace gets the absolute value of a complex number.
+> Q# function `AbsComplex` from `Std.Math` namespace gets the absolute value of a complex number.
 For educational purposes, try to do this task by hand.